Dougal Wilson

-Dougal Stewart Wilson (born August 1971) is an English director of commercials and music videos.
+Dougal Stewart Wilson (born August 1971) is an English director of commercials, music videos and films.
 His work includes directing several John Lewis Christmas adverts and the Grammy-nominated music video for "Life in Technicolor II" (2009) by Coldplay.
-He is set to make his feature film debut with Paddington in Peru (2023), the third instalment in the Paddington franchise.
+He made his feature film debut with Paddington in Peru (2024), the third instalment in the Paddington franchise.

 Early life and inspiration

-Wilson was born in Heswall, England in 1971.
+Wilson was born in Heswall, Merseyside in August 1971.
 In his youth, he played in a series of bands.
-Inspired by Stanley Kubrick's epic science fiction film 2001: A Space Odyssey (1968), Wilson decided to study astrophysics at Durham University.
-While studying, he began designing posters for university theatre groups and making sets for some of their plays in his spare time.
+Inspired by Stanley Kubrick's epic science fiction film 2001: A Space Odyssey (1968), and interested in astronomy, Wilson decided to study natural sciences at Durham University.
+While studying, he began designing posters for university gigs and plays and making sets for some of those plays in his spare time.

+Wilson graduated from Durham in 1992.
 He was inspired to become a director after hearing a BBC Radio 4 interview with Ridley Scott and Alan Parker in which they said that they got started in feature films through directing commercials.
 The first advert Wilson directed was at the Leith advertising agency in Edinburgh, where he was working as a copywriter before moving to London.